martinclason/Molecular-Dynamics-Project/docs/limitations.rst

 not recomended to use for anything else if the user's goal is to make predictions on material properties.

-The fallback parameters for the Lennard Jones potential ARE:
+The fallback parameters for the Lennard Jones potential are:

 ::